pendersydney/embedded-lab5/README.md

 # embedded-lab5

-C code from ECE09342: Intro to Embedded Lab 5 using the MSP430
+C code from ECE09342 Intro to Embedded using the MSP430 Lab 5: Timer and PWM

 L5Q1main.c: This program works to toggle on the Red and Green LED with a 256msec interval using the WDT timer interrupt process.